 GeneCards Summary for PFKFB4 Gene

 PFKFB4 (6-Phosphofructo-2-Kinase/Fructose-2,6-Biphosphatase 4) is a Protein Coding gene.
-Among its related pathways are AMPK signaling pathway and Fructose and mannose metabolism.
+Among its related pathways are Glycosaminoglycan metabolism and AMPK signaling pathway.
 GO annotations related to this gene include 6-phosphofructo-2-kinase activity and fructose-2,6-bisphosphate 2-phosphatase activity.
 An important paralog of this gene is PFKFB2.

 UniProtKB/Swiss-Prot for PFKFB4 Gene